xy-241/CS-Notes/content/cp/prefix_sum/Closest Cities.md

 - Then for each start-end pair, we just need to **obtain the sum of the cost between the start location and the end location**
 </br>

 - If we observe carefully, obtaining the sum of cost between 2 locations.
-We can optimise the time complexity with [[Prefix Sum (前缀和)#O(1) Range Sum Query]]!
+We can optimise the time complexity with [[Prefix Sum (前缀和)#Range Sum Query]]!
 - But we need to mindful that instead of $Range[i, j] = P[j]- P[i-1]$, we use $Range[i, j] = P[j]- P[i]$, because we start from location $i$, the cost is $0$, we want to know what is the cost of travelling from location $i$ to location $j$, not travelling to $i$ until $j$
 </br>